 From your own personal finances, you are probably already familiar with the typical advice on emergency funds.
 The general rule of thumb is that you should first save at least $1,000 for the unexpected, and then work to build 3 – 6 months of expenses in case something catastrophic were to occur.

 Luckily, in terms of business tips, the advice on savings is about the same (just likely on a larger scale).

-You should aim to save at least 3 months’ worth of business expenses in an emergency fund, which can keep your company afloat if something happens.
+When it comes to how much of an emergency fund you should have, it’s common to save at least 3 months’ worth of business expenses, which can keep your company afloat if something happens.
 So if your business spends $15,000 each month, plan to save up around $45,000.
 If you spend only $4,000 a month, you’ll need to save at least $12,000.

 Of course, there’s nothing to stop you from being overprepared and saving more, if you have the ability to do so and want the added peace of mind.

 Just as with your personal emergency fund, it would be wise to aim for as many as 6 or 12 months’ worth of expenses in savings.
 With that sort of money tucked away, you could rest easy knowing your business is prepared for anything.